arozhkov/jimi-robot/README.md

 ## Configuration

-There are two configuration files, one for writer and sources - `config.yaml`, another one for metrics – `metrics.yaml`.
+There are two configuration files, the first for _writer_ and _sources_ - `config.yaml`, the second for _metrics_ – `metrics.yaml`.
 You can name these files as you want but here we will use highlighted names for consistency.

 __YAML:__ read and understand syntax
 > [wikipedia](http://en.wikipedia.org/wiki/YAML)